-Notes: This figure reports estimated average total costs of citations in the event study sample (N = 525, 646), taking into account statutory sanctions and the post-citation choices of motorists based on the traffic court dispositions data.
+Notes: This figure reports estimated average total costs of citations in the event study sample (N=525,646), taking into account statutory sanctions and the post-citation choices of motorists based on the traffic court dispositions data.
 Panel (a) reports the per-quarter cost estimates, with estimated fine payments shown in blue circles, estimated court fees paid shown in green diamonds, and car insurance increases shown in red squares.
-Confidence bands reflect the range of estimates based on various assumptions, as discussed in the text and in appendix B-2
+Panel (b) reports cumulative total cost estimates.
+Confidence bands reflect the sensitivity of the estimates to various assumptions.
+For additional details on the underlying calculations, see appendix $\mathbb{C}$